Welcome

 Getting involved

 Getting involved can take on other dimensions.
 During each calendar year we encourage each “member” of the worshipping community to set yearly goals (agreed between her/himself and God) in three areas: individual spiritual life, support for the congregation, and support for the larger community.
 The first of these may include decisions about how regularly to participate in worship, how much time to spend in quiet or prayer, or how much time to spend nurturing one’s self.
-The second involves setting goals related to support of the congregation in prayer, financially or in kind, or by participation in volunteer activities (for example assisting with grounds care, food deliveries or helping with coffee hours; 11 committees are represented on the Board of Directors, and each has volunteer opportunities).
+The second involves setting goals related to support of the congregation in prayer, financially or in kind, or by participation in volunteer activities (for example assisting with grounds care, food deliveries or helping with coffee hours; nine committees are represented on the Board of Directors, and each has volunteer opportunities).
 The third involves work in the larger community.
 In either of these last two cases we would encourage anyone to look at her/his gifts and abilities, at what s/he enjoys doing, and at what is needed.
 Intentions can be formed from within the mix of these things.

 Our philosophy is not “more is better” in any of these areas.
 Becoming truly human requires balance and self-understanding, and it is our hope that those who “get involved” here will be growing into that sort of wholeness.